-Any accredited authority that wishes to be considered as a possible host of the 2017 Conference should submit a written proposal to the Secretariat by 30 November 2015 in accordance with this guidance.
+Any accredited authority that wishes to be considered as a possible host of the 40th Conference in 2018 should submit a written proposal to the Secretariat by 1 October 2016 in accordance with this guidance.

 The Secretariat can be contacted by email at ICDPPCExCo@privacy.org.nz.